Writing projects not yet completed or published yet

 Surrounded by yellow school buses, I had the urge to walk up the dome stairs for a quick look and a brief memory of that cold day with Jodi.

-"Hey, isn't there a Government shutdown going on?
+"Hey, isn't there a government shutdown going on?
 No mail, parks closed," I asked the lady while Jodi gripped me like a remora.

-"We're not part of the Government shutdown," said the lady who greeted us at the welcome desk.
+"We're not part of the government shutdown," said the lady who greeted us at the welcome desk.
 "We are DOE, Department of Energy."

 I had wanted to debate with the lady: Aren't you part of the government?
 However, Jodi pulled me into the empty museum, where we could kiss out of sight of the spinster-looking lady and out of the winter wind.